Above the Call, Division of Adult Parole Operations

 As they approached the area, they saw several people standing on the freeway pointing down a hill toward the fire.

-Agents Ernandez and Meza immediately exited their state vehicle and were told there was a woman trapped in the vehicle.
+Parole agents Ernandez and Meza immediately exited their state vehicle and were told the driver was trapped in the vehicle.